 This course explores the foundations of molecular biology and surveys many applications of molecular biology in academic, medical, industrial and agricultural fields.
 Throughout the course, ethical and social concerns related to these applications are highlighted.
 The laboratory portion of the course emphasizes hands-on training in recombinant DNA techniques and computational analysis of data.
 Recent advances in large-scale genomic sequencing, whole-genome functional analysis, computational molecular biology and bio-informatic topics are also covered.
 One three-hour laboratory period per week with laboratory fee.
 PREREQUISITES: BIO1400, BIO1500, CHE1600 and CHE1700.
 BIO3450 is recommended

 BIO4031: Molecular Biology Laboratory (0)

 Laboratory course to accompany BIO 4030, Molecular Biology.
 Topics explored in lectures will be demonstrated in a laboratory setting.
-CO-REQUISITE: BIO4030 humans.
-Principles of vertebrate population ecology/dynamics will be investigated.
-One threehour per week laboratory with laboratory fee.
-PREREQUISITES: BIO1400 and BIO1500 or permission of instructor
+CO-REQUISITE: BIO4030

 BIO4200: Wildlife Biology and Conservation (4)